Kensington Gardens Reserve Project

 How big is the nature play area going to be?
 It looks very small on the MP and it doesn’t look natural at all in the drawing.
 The wetlands development is too formal too un-natural looking, has too much concrete and iron infrastructure and the creek looks like an industrial drain.

-Dot asked over 2 years ago
+Dot asked almost 3 years ago

 In addition to the new playspace which features natural materials, nature play elementscover the area behind the tennis clubrooms and include creek-play, salvaged logs, boulders, stepping stones and climbing elements.